 Finally, the output of the network has 3 channels, which corresponds to Y, Cb, Cr, respectively.
 The filter is applied to both intra and inter pictures.
 Additional flags are signaled to indicate the on/off of the DRNLF at picture level and CTU level.

-This contribution reports the results of the DRNNLF pruning out the number of output filters by 25%.
+This contribution reports the results of the DRNNLF pruning out the number of output filters in the depth-wise convolutions in each DSC and the conv 1x1xM in each DRU by 25%.

-As shown in Figure 3A, the 4D weight tensor W can be unfolded as a two-dimensional array where each element in the 2D array is a 1D array which consists of the serialized filter coefficients of a h×w 2D convolution kernel.
+As shown in Figure 3A, the 4D weight tensor W of a layer in a neural network can be unfolded as a two-dimensional array where each element in the 2D array is a 1D array which consists of the serialized filter coefficients of a h×w 2D convolution kernel.
 In Figure 3A, the column of the 2D array corresponds to the input channels.
 The row of the 2D array corresponds to the output filters.
 This contribution considers the pruning of the coefficients in W in Figure 3A by filter pruning which zeros out 25% of the rows depicted in Figure 3B.
-Consequently, both the number of multiply-add and the size of neural network parameters can be reduced by 25%.
+Consequently, both the number of multiply-add and the size of the layer can be reduced by 25%.